OrchardCMS/OrchardDoc/Documentation/Orchard-1-6-Release-Notes.markdown

 No matter what migration path you take, please take the precaution of making a backup of your site and database first.

-### Navigation module

-You will need to enable the Content Picker feature before you can edit the navigation.

-- In Dashboard -> Modules, search for Content Picker and enable it

-In Orchard 1.6RC the navigation is no more injected automatically in the Navigation zone.
-Because of this change you will need to add a widget to render the main menu.

-- In Dashboard -> Navigation, search for the Navigation zone and click Add
-- Select Menu Widget
-- In Title type "Main Menu"
-- Uncheck the "Show title" checkbox
-- In Menu select "Main Menu"
-- Click the Save button

 ### Upgrading from Orchard 1.3 and earlier